Sirkles/EasyTimerUtil/README.md

 ## How can I use EasyTimerUtil ? ##

+To implement the EasyTimerUtil class into your project, simply import the EasyTimerUtil.java file.

 Here is a simple tutorial (written in Java) that walks through using some of the functionality of EasyTimerUtil

 ```